July 30 to August 24, 2018

 What is Animazing?

-Animazing is an animation art camp for up to ten (10) LGBTQ Teens and Youth, provided FREE of charge to selected applicants.
+Animazing is an animation art camp for up to ten (10) LGBTQ2S Teens and Youth, provided FREE of charge to selected applicants.
 Animazing is a paid program experience – those selected will each receive $500 for their participation, and assistance with public transportation costs!

-Animazing is for individuals 13 and 23 years old, who identify as an LGBTQ individual.
+Animazing is for individuals 13 and 23 years old, who identify as an LGBTQ2S individual.